 Based on the analysis, we have commenced the work by focusing on selected areas.
 We will develop our work within cross-selling and the cultivation of new customers.
 New customers have mainly been added within the food sector as well as construction and home furnishings.
 In Scandinavia in particular, they have opted to utilise a larger proportion of our offer.
 We can see considerable potential in the fact that several of our existing customers will also be doing so alongside renovation and reprofiling activities in future.
 Work has also commenced aimed at implementing internal adaptations in order to cope with this sales trend.
 We will be working more intensively to position ITAB as a brand for the shops of the future.

 We will focus efforts on moving closer to several of the major e-commerce companies, which are indicating that they will be establishing physical shops in future in order to get closer to the consumer.
 Alternative market areas that could be relevant for us in future will also be evaluated.

 The rationalisation work is continuing in our production facilities in order to increase our flexibility and efficiency.
 This will be an important factor in coping with future demands for rapid deliveries.

-Over recent years, considerable resources have been invested in product development and initiatives aimed at ensuring that the organisation will be well prepared for the development that is taking place in the retail sector.
-We have launched a lighting range with linear products, mainly for the food segment.
-A digital all-inclusive offer for the physical shop has been conducted, for example including checkout arena, piri, endless aisle and click & collect*.
+Initiatives are continuing relating to our position in the shops of the future.
+Over recent years, ITAB has made considerable investments in product development and initiatives aimed at ensuring that the organisation will be well prepared for the developments that are taking place in the retail sector.
 The shop experience is becoming more interactive, with the focus being placed on the consumer experience.
-The level of interest in our digital offer is strong among both national and international retail chains.
-Increased digitisation in the physical shop is driving forward our sales and development.
-Installations are taking place in combination with the rest of our offer.
+There is considerable interest in our digital offer, which links the physical shop with its e-commerce solution, among both national and international chain stores.
+Increased digitalisation in the physical shop is driving forward our sales and development.

 CEO, ITAB Shop Concept